aeternity/Vanillae/docs/sk-awcp/README.md

 dependencies, could be wrapped up in a tarball and dropped on the server).
 And maybe we should just use that.
 So we did.

-By the way, the tooling to do "just wrap it up in a tarball and drop it on a server" is Jex.
+The tooling to do "just wrap it up in a tarball and drop it on a server" is Jex.

 ## Annotated example: Aegora log-in code

-Background: we don't use passwords to do login at Aegora (we don't store *any* private information about our users).
-Instead, we have your wallet cryptographically sign a random message, and then verify the signature.
+I mentioned that the entire pattern of sidekick is:

+- do step N
+- branch on whether or not it worked
+- if so proceed
+- if not error

+Let us see a real-world example

 Here is the page script for the Aegora log in page, annotated.
 You can follow along reading <https://aegora.jp/r/115/sign_mess-2.js>.

+We don't use passwords to do login at Aegora (we don't store *any* private information about our users).
+Instead, we have your wallet cryptographically sign a random message, and then verify the signature.

 The first thing we do is import sidekick